Member-driven rehabilitation and recovery program

 - Have a history of mental illness that is verifiable by a medical professional

 - Be able to follow simple instructions

-- Not have severe mental or physical limitations that would make them dependent on others to perform simple tasks
+- Have no severe mental or physical limitations that would make them dependent on others to perform simple tasks

-- Not have severe and current substance abuse problems or violent behavior that would pose a threat to the safety, or disrupt the activities of, the Friendship Clubhouse community
+- Have no severe and current substance abuse problems or violent behavior that would pose a threat to the safety, or disrupt the activities of, the Friendship Clubhouse community

 Friendship Clubhouse is a County of San Diego Health and Human Services Agency contracted, member-driven psychosocial rehabilitation program providing recreational, social and vocational rehabilitative services to adults with severe and persistent mental illness.

 286 Euclid Avenue Suite 104

 San Diego, CA 92114

 Monday – Friday